brucou/movie-search-app/article/article.md

 | debouncing | ![fsm model corrected with debounce](movie%20search%20good%20fsm%20corrected%20flowchart%20with%20back%20button%20and%20debounce.png) |

 The first case is easy.
-Clicking on the `Back` link will generate the same event as clicking outside the movie detail.we have nothing to change in the machine!
+Clicking on the `Back` link will generate the same event as clicking outside the movie detail.
+We have nothing to change in the machine!
 The second case is not much more complicated.
 We use a timer to wait for accepting `QUERY_CHANGED` events.
-How would you do the other three?

 In both cases, we were able to quickly and **confidently** identify the exact part of the machine impacted by the changes and implement the modification of the behaviour.
 We can add the